 Whether you are a longtime collector or just an admirer of the beauty and form of kaleidoscopes, we invite you to spend time with us, learn more about kaleidoscopes, and experience the World’s Largest Kaleidoscope- a multi-media experience that wows audiences with brilliant moving images and theatre quality sound.

 Standing at 56 feet tall and 38 feet in diameter, the silo from the farm originally built on the former Riseley Flats was transformed into the World’s Largest Kaleidoscope.
-The connected barn on the property that was built in 1860 is now the Emerson Country Stores.
+The connected barn on the property that was built in 1860 is now the Shops at Emerson.

 The result of the idea is a visual/sound experience for folks of all ages.
 When you step into the inside of the silo, you are stepping into the kaleidoscope.
 The top of the silo is where the magic happens.
 Through the use of projected moving images and mirrors, the world’s largest kaleidoscope replicates the kind that you hold against your eye and manipulate by turning your hand.
 The world’s largest is more fun, though, since you can lie on the floor and look up.
 If you don’t want to lie on the floor, you can lean against the wall and look up as well.
 The show changes seasonally and each reflects the theme of the Catskills.